-- establishing the Company general compensation philosophy in consultation with senior management; - assisting the Board in developing and evaluating potential candidates for executive positions and developing executive succession plans; - overseeing risks related to compensation practices and CEO and management succession; - 1 reviewing and approving the corporate goals and objectives of the compensation of the CEO and other officers; - 1 reviewing the Company's non-equity incentive compensation, equity incentive compensation and other stock-based plans; and - 1 recommending changes in such plans to the Board; reviewing levels of stock ownership by officers; and evaluating incentive compensation arrangements.
+- establishing the Company general compensation philosophy in consultation with senior management; - assisting the Board in developing and evaluating potential candidates for executive positions and developing executive succession plans; - overseeing risks related to compensation practices and CEO and management succession; - reviewing and approving the corporate goals and objectives of the compensation of the CEO and other officers: - reviewing the Company's non-equity incentive compensation, equity incentive compensation and other stock-based plans; and - recommending changes in such plans to the Board; reviewing levels of stock ownership by officers; and evaluating incentive compensation arrangements.

-Committee qualify as "outside directors" within the meaning of Section 162(m) of the Internal Revenue Code and "non-employee directors" within the meaning of Rule 16b-3 under the Securities Exchange Act of 1934 ("Exchange Act").
+Under the terms of its charter and the Stockholders Agreement, at least one member of the Committee is a non-GE director and at least two members of the Committee qualify as "outside directors" within the meaning of Section 162(m) of the Internal Revenue Code and "non-employee directors" within the meaning of Rule 16b-3 under the Securities Exchange Act of 1934 ("Exchange Act").
 While the Company is a "controlled company" under applicable NYSE listing requirements, the Compensation Committee is not required to consist solely of independent directors.